LetsSafe/api/README.md

     <li>applicant/created, when a new reference is created</li>
     <li>applicant/gtor/created, when a guarantor is added to a reference</li>
     <li>applicant/deleted, when an applicant is delete from a reference</li>
-    <li>applicant/details/completed, when an applicant completes their initial applicantion</li>
+    <li>applicant/details/completed, when an applicant completes their initial application</li>
-    <li>applicant/completed, when an applicants reference completes</li>
+    <li>applicant/completed, when an applicant's reference completes</li>
     <li>applicant/employer/completed, when the employer completes the reference</li>
     <li>applicant/futureemployer/completed, when the future employer completes the reference</li>
     <li>applicant/landlord/completed, when the landlord completes the reference</li>